jonegil/gui-with-gio/egg_timer/07_progressbar.md

 I've looked forward to this chapter ever since I started writing this series.
 We will cover quite some ground and introduce multiple new ideas:
  - Try out a new widget, the ```material.Progressbar```
  - Start using state variables to control behaviour
- - Use two concurrency technques; one to create and share a beating pulse that progresses the progressbar, one one to select among independent communication operations
+ - Use two concurrency techniques; one to create and share a beating pulse that progresses the progressbar, one one to select among independent communication operations

 Let's look at these in turn pieces.